DrContrary/DrContrary.github.io/_posts/2018-11-01-Welcome_to_the_tidyverse.md

 Tidy data is data that exists in a controlled and structured format that allows for consistent manipulation.
 It is good practice to keep your data clean and tidy before working with it.
 As they say: garbage in, garbage out.

 If you want more information regarding what "tidy" data means you can read more about it here: <http://vita.had.co.nz/papers/tidy-data.html>

 You can also reference the free book by Hadley Wickhman called "R for Data Science".
 The entire book is found here: <https://r4ds.had.co.nz/tidy-data.html>

 ## NYC Flights Data

 We will start by installing the NCY Flights Package that contains the data that we will need for this demo.

-This pacakge is a collection of datasets compiled by Hadley Wickham, author of many of the Tidyverse Packages we will look at.
-We will be using this dataset because it contains a variety of variables that will allow us to explore more funtions than a basic numerical table with integers and factors.
+This package is a collection of datasets compiled by Hadley Wickham, author of many of the Tidyverse Packages we will look at.
+We will be using this dataset because it contains a variety of variables that will allow us to explore more functions than a basic numerical table with integers and factors.
 If you want more information on this package you can load the help file in R or see <https://github.com/hadley/nycflights13>.

 ```